Is black pepper a nootropic? Can it actually help improve our mental function?

 Sprinkling some pepper onto your food isn’t going to have nootropic effects, though.
 You have to supplement with an extract for that.

-The active ingredient in black pepper is called ‘Piperine’, and that’s what we will be talking about in this post.
+The active ingredient in black pepper is called ‘Piperine’, and that’s what we’ll be talking about in this post.

 Piperine has been shown to improve memory, mood, and to relieve anxiety.